aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-winforms-and-wpf/_index.md

 ---
-title: Working with WinForms and WPF with Barcode C# Library
+title: Barcode Generation using WinForms and WPF in C#
-linktitle: Working with WinForms and WPF
+linktitle: Barcode Generation using WinForms and WPF
 type: docs
-description: "Barcode Generation in Aspose.BarCode for .NET through C# GUI-based frameworks: Windows Forms and WPF"
+description: "Barcode Generation in Aspose.BarCode for .NET using C# GUI-based frameworks: Windows Forms and WPF"
-keywords: "Generate Barcodes, How to Generate Barcodes in C# .NET, Create Barcodes in WinForms, Generate Barcode WPF, C# Framework, Aspose.BarCode for .NET, C#"
+keywords: Generate Barcodes, How to Generate Barcodes in C# .NET, Create Barcodes in WinForms, Generate Barcode WPF, C# Framework, Aspose.BarCode for .NET
 weight: 10
 url: /net/generate-barcodes-with-aspose-barcode-apis/
 ---
-This article provides all necessary information and instructions to perform barcode generation through GUI-based C# tools, such as WinForms and WPF.
+This article provides all necessary information and instructions to perform barcode generation using GUI-based C# tools, such as WinForms and WPF.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/net/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## Overview
-***AsposeBarCode for .NET*** enables GUI-based development through standard C# visual component frameworks: Windows Forms and Windows Presentation Foundation.
+***AsposeBarCode for .NET*** enables GUI-based development using standard C# visual component frameworks: Windows Forms and Windows Presentation Foundation.

 **Windows Forms (WinForms)** is a UI development platform that benefits from wide functionality, including graphics, controls, user input, data biding, and other features.
 It enables a drag-and-drop visual designer in Visual Studio to facilitate the implementation of Windows applications.
 WinForms provides various controls that can be added to forms, such as text boxes, buttons, drop-down boxes, radio buttons, and even web pages.
 To work with custom UI elements, developers can use the *System.Drawing* namespace that includes specified classes to render lines, circles, and other shapes directly on a form.